-21 Professional associations made up of teachers and volunteers to plan Professional learning for their colleagues that is next to none!
-Attend the association's AGM during conference day to learn about how you can get involved!
+21 Professional associations made up of teachers and volunteers who plan Professional Learning for their colleagues that is next to none!
+Consider attending the association's AGM ASSOCIATIONS during conference day to learn about how you can get involved!

 Grants and opportunities: